vlad21591/ML-DataScience-Project/README.md

 The random forest model will predict with the accuracy of 85.2% and precision of 85% with the give paramters if the subject will be diagnosed a heart condition.

 ## Data Science:
+Introduction:
+A study was conducted upon 303 subjects to test how someone can find the "goal" field refers to the presence of heart disease in the patient.

+Purpose:
+Analysis of the raw data to determine which attributes may point to the heart disease.

+Results:

+Short analysis of different parameters (As shown in consule):

+The average age of diagnosed with heart disease is 52.5.
+The average age of a male is 55.68 and female is 53.76.
+The oldest subject of this study is 77 years old and the youngest is 29 years old.

 ### Acknowledgements for the creation of data: